Trevor Mallard

 Mallard was a Cabinet minister in the Fifth Labour Government of New Zealand (1999 to 2008).
 For six years, he was Minister of Education and Minister of State Services and held additional appointments as Minister for the Environment, Minister of Labour, Minister of Broadcasting, Minister for State Owned Enterprises, Minister for Sport and Recreation and Associate Minister of Finance.
 He has represented the electorates of Hamilton West, Pencarrow and Hutt South, and was a list member of Parliament between 2017 and 2022.

-Mallard's election as the Speaker in 2017 and 2020 completed his parliamentary career.
+Mallard's five-year term as Speaker completed his parliamentary career.
 His move into a presiding officer role was likened to "the poacher turned gamekeeper."
 Mallard had had a reputation as an "attack dog" and "political battler" (he was once convicted of fighting in a public place after punching National MP Tau Henare at Parliament).
 His speakership was remarked on for its contribution to parliamentary culture change, including promoting a more family-friendly environment and removing the requirement for male MPs to wear ties.
 However, some of Mallard's comments and actions attracted criticism including in relation to the 2022 Wellington protests.

 In February 2023, Mallard took up the role of New Zealand ambassador to Ireland.
+In mid August 2025, he was recalled as Ambassador by Foreign Minister Winston Peters.